BlueManCZ/SIF/README.md

 #### Create an issue or append a database

-You can open a [new issue](https://github.com/BlueManCZ/SIF/issues), where you provide APP_ID, WM_CLASS (and your icon theme), and I will add your game to the database as soon as possible.
+You can open a [new issue](https://github.com/BlueManCZ/SIF/issues), where you provide the APP_ID, WM_CLASS (and your icon theme), and I will also add your game to the database as soon as possible.

 You can also fork this repository, edit [database.json](https://github.com/BlueManCZ/SIF/blob/master/database.json) yourself and create a [pull request](https://github.com/BlueManCZ/SIF/pulls).
 Please keep the file sorted by APP_ID.